Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 You can quickly earn a lot of Delta miles directly with cards like:

-Keep in mind, Delta is also an AMEX Membership Rewards and Marriott transfer partner.
-So you can boost your Delta balance by applying for the AMEX Membership Rewards, and Marriott cards mentioned previously.
+Keep in mind, Delta is also a Marriott and Amex transfer partner.
+So you can boost your Delta balance by applying for the Amex Membership Rewards and Marriott cards mentioned previously.

-If you’re looking to travel to Italy, it’s helpful to have several options.
-And for folks looking to save money, these 5 booking options are among the best for cheap and convenient award travel to Europe, especially if you have to connect from a smaller city to a major US international airport before crossing the pond.
+If you’re looking to travel to Italy, it’s helpful to explore several options.
+These five booking options are among the best for cheap and convenient award travel to Europe, especially if you have to connect from a smaller city to a major US international airport before crossing the Atlantic:

 - Star Alliance to Italy using United Airlines Miles